-This prospectus, any prospectus supplement we may use in connection with this prospectus, and the documents we incorporate by reference into this prospectus contain forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended (the Exchange Act), and Section 27A of the Securities Act.
+This prospectus, any prospectus supplement we may use in connection with this prospectus, and the documents we incorporate by reference into this prospectus contain forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended, or Securities Exchange Act, and Section 27A of the Securities Act of 1933, as amended, or Securities Act.
 For this purpose, any statements contained herein that relate to future events or conditions, including without limitation, the statements included or incorporated by reference into this prospectus regarding industry prospects and our prospective results of operations or financial position, may be deemed to be forward-looking statements.
 The words "believes," "anticipates," "plans," "expects," and similar expressions are intended to identify forward-looking statements.
 Such forward-looking statements represent management's current expectations and are inherently uncertain.
 The important factors discussed above under "Risk Factors," among others, could cause actual results to differ materially from those indicated by such forward-looking statements.
-Any such forward-looking statements at some point in the future, we disclaim any obligation to do so, even if subsequent events cause our views to change.
+Any such forward-looking statements represent management's views as of the date of the document in which such forward-looking statement is contained.
+While we may elect to update such forward-looking statements at some point in the future, we disclaim any obligation to do so, even if subsequent events cause our views to change.